-A connoisseur of the German political apparatus, Markus is well placed to be the expert judge on accomplishments made so far by our German legislature, regarding the energy transition commonly known by the term ‘Energiewende’.
+BOOK REVIEW: A connoisseur of the German political apparatus, Markus is well placed to be the expert judge on accomplishments made so far by our German legislature, regarding the energy transition commonly known by the term ‘Energiewende’.
 Incredilously, Markus enlightens us how little progress has been made by the German government.
-Our energy transition will lead into national disaster without any viable long-term strategy.
+If we don’t readjust our strategy, our energy transition will lead into an energy disaster without any viable long-term strategy.

 And I thought: Thou hast not let me know whom thou wilt send with me.

 German energy transition is not focused on our energy dilemma

 There are three key aspects to the energy transition: cheap, clean, secure.
 You can only have two out of the three, never all three.
 In his writing, Markus points out that there is actually no public consensus what are objective measures of success of the energy transition.

 To make the energy transition work, it is necessary to look for the most economical solutions and at the same time keep an eye on energy security.
 Ensuring environmental standards will be difficult to accomplish.